saulocamposi/calculadorabitcoinv2/README.md

 #To donate
 We really need your help to improve the calculadorabitcoin.com.br, please give us a donation, you can sugest new features.

-#To contribute
-This document has constantly edited for Calculadorabitcoin group

 #License
 Open Source License